 We hope that you find this information useful.
-However, it only tells you about some of the things we do at our school - so please come and ask at the School Office about anything else you want to know, such how to get free meals, our coffee mornings and setting up a Parent Pay account!
+However, it only tells you about some of the things we do at our school - so please come and ask at the School Office about anything else you want to know, such as our coffee mornings, how to get our newsletters e-mailed to you ... or just to say hello!

-More information is available on our school website:
+A whole range of further information and resources are available on our school website: